RealOrangeOne/django-tasks/README.md

 A few backends are included by default:

-- `DummyBackend`: Don't execute the tasks, just store them.
+- `django_tasks.backends.dummy.DummyBackend`: Don't execute the tasks, just store them.
 This is especially useful for testing.
-- `ImmediateBackend`: Execute the task immediately in the current thread
+- `django_tasks.backends.immediate.ImmediateBackend`: Execute the task immediately in the current thread
-- `DatabaseBackend`: Store tasks in the database (via Django's ORM), and retrieve and execute them using the `db_worker` management command
+- `django_tasks.backends.database.DatabaseBackend`: Store tasks in the database (via Django's ORM), and retrieve and execute them using the `db_worker` management command

+Note: `DatabaseBackend` additionally requires `django_tasks.backends.database` adding to `INSTALLED_APPS`.

 ### Defining tasks